bugcrowd/templates/submissions/description/server_security_misconfiguration/oauth_misconfiguration/missing_state_parameter/template.md

-# Account Takeover by Insecure State Parameter

-## Overview of the Vulnerability

 OAuth is an authorization framework used to identify and authenticate users for an application.
 There are a number of implementation misconfigurations which can lead to an OAuth framework being implemented insecurely that an attacker can leverage to take over multiple user accounts and manipulate or retrieve data.

 A misconfigured or missing `state` parameter allows an attacker to issue a request on behalf of a user and trick the user’s browser into completing the OAuth workflow, similar to a Cross-Site Request Forgery (CSRF) attack.
 This can enable an attacker to take over multiple accounts in the application depending on the OAuth workflow configuration.